No licensed offshore finance industry

 New Zealand law does not provide for any form of officially sanctioned offshore finance industry.
 In particular, there is no provision for the licensing or supervision of any form of offshore financial institutions that are incorporated in New Zealand but provide financial services only outside of New Zealand.

-What the law does do is empower the Reserve Bank to register banks and license non-bank deposit takers (NBDTs) that wish to operate in New Zealand.
+What the law does do is empower the Reserve Bank of New Zealand to register banks and license non-bank deposit takers (NBDTs) that wish to operate in New Zealand.

 Regulation of banks

 Registered banks are the only type of financial institution that are permitted to call themselves banks.
-All financial institutions that apply to become registered banks must meet high quantitative and qualitative criteria in order to become licensed, and once registered they are subject to active ongoing prudential supervision by the Reserve Bank.
-A list of all currently registered banks is maintained on this website:
+All financial institutions that apply to become registered banks must meet high quantitative and qualitative criteria to become licensed.
+Once registered they are subject to our active ongoing prudential supervision.

 Regulation of NBDTs